ArkoSammy12/creeper-healing/README.md

 }
 ```
 Specify the namespace (in this case `minecraft:`), then the name of the block.
 The blocks on the right are the blocks that will be used to heal the blocks on the left.
+Note that the minimum value for both delays is 1.
+Trying to set either of them below 1, will just set it back to 1.

 ## Building